The picturesque Istrian town adorning many postcards is Rovinj – and here is a list of things to do in Rovinj to keep you busy all week.

 Go Big Game Fishing

-Find The Best View
+Climb Rovinj Bell Tower For The Best View

-Take an Istria Wine Tour
+Istria Wine Tours

 Anyone who loves fine wine and exploring historic locales will love the Best of Istria Wine Tour.
 This tour offers a full day of wine tasting.
 Starting in the morning at Groznjan, anyone who takes the tour will visit the best wine locations across Istria.

 Cost: 10 HRK | Open: Daily June-September 10am- 2pm and 7pm-11pm